 TA Training Program Funding

-It is expected that training programs will provide graduate students with the fundamental knowledge, abilities, and skills necessary to begin their work as Teaching Assistants, recognizing that many of these skills will be specific to the learning context.
+TA training programs should provide graduate students with the fundamental knowledge, abilities, and skills necessary to begin their work as Teaching Assistants.
+Many of these skills will be specific to the learning context.
 Proposals should identify the attributes and competencies that TAs will develop as a part of their training, and should be directly linked to their expected duties and responsibilities as Teaching Assistants.

 All programs are requested to consult with CTLT to assist with program, proposal, and budget development.